 If you know someone who adores winter hiking as much as we do, then we’ve got a few perfect gifts to recommend.

-Here are our favorite winter hiking gifts for anyone who loves hitting the snowy trail on foot.
 Many of these gifts for hikers would also be useful for cross-country skiers, snowshoers, downhill skiers, and snowboarders, basically anyone who loves getting outside in the winter.

-Not only do the following pieces of winter gear make great gifts for winter hikers, but they are also essential items to make winter hiking safer and more fun.
-Making sure your loved ones are outfitted properly for winter adventures will also make you feel better (a little gift to yourself, if you will).
+Not only do the following pieces of winter gear make great gifts for hikers who love winter, but they are also essential items to make winter hiking safer and more fun.

 Want to go on some winter adventures of your own?
 Gift yourself.
 We won’t judge!